Cooking Classes in Dallas with Course Descriptions

 - Collin College, part of the Collin County Community College District, has culinary arts certificate and associate's degree programs and gives students the option to attend day or evening classes.
 The campus is situated roughly 30 miles from central Dallas.

 - Students at Tarrant County College can choose from two culinary arts certificates and one associate's degree program.
 Graduates are qualified to obtain industry certifications.
-The school's primary campus is about 32 miles from downtown Dallas while the Southeast campus is 25 miles away.
+The school's primary campus is about 32 miles from downtown Dallas while the Southeast campus, which houses the culinary arts programs, is 25 miles away.

 El Centro College